Monthly payment calculator for used car shoppers

 Reflections

-This project was a reminder of the power of research and user context.
-It’d be risky for us to make assumptions about the subprime population without knowing their circumstances and the power they hold in their financial decisions regardless of their credit score.
+This project was a strong reminder of the power of research and user context.
+Designing for the subprime population required us to move beyond assumptions and focus on the control shoppers have in making financial tradeoffs, regardless of credit score.